antronerds/r2-tutorials/docs/One_Gene_View.md

    default, the probeset with the highest average present signal (APS) is selected.
 This APS signal is simply the average of all samples that are considered to express a selected gene (have a present call).
-After you entered the mycn gene clicking the reporter ID  will be listed in the right search box.
+After you entered the mycn gene and clicking the reporter ID  will be listed in the right search box.
    Occasionally other probesets assigned to the same  gene  could be of interest depending on the structure of the gene (for example a potential splice variant).
 Also realize that the most informative probeset is re-determined in every dataset, sometimes resulting in a different probeset as the choice of R2.
 The expression levels of datasets are by default converted to log2 values.
-This does not count for datasets that contain ratio's or logfolds.
-Clicking the advanced button provided a grid where more selection criteria such as gene id, average levels can be can be applied.
+This does not count for datasets that contain ratio's or logfolds such as methylation arrays and certain agilent arrays.
+Clicking the advanced button provides a grid where more selection criteria such as gene id, average levels can be can be applied.
 Also the last column named "R2 default" indicates if a whether a gene identifier is considered to be significant expressed (TRUE) or  not (FALSE) this information is not available for each dataset in R2.